tam-sal/FreeCodeCampContribution/README.md

 A final Dictionary {overall} is thrown in order to giver some global progress status on the project as a whole.

 ### 2- Translations:
+This folder contains:
-This folder contains all .md files which are my translation from English to Arabic for all the articles I decided to translate.
+a- all .md files which are my translation from English to Arabic for all the articles I decided to translate.
 b- The folder ***Live Articles Links*** contains a .txt file with all my translations live on the FreeCodeCamp's page,
 For each article, please search for the phrase, *"تمت الترجمة بواسطة Tamer Saleh"*, which means, ***Translated By: Tamer Saleh***